 - Lens Tint – If you want your lenses to have a tint that is dark enough for you to use as a pair of sunglasses you could do that, or if you want to customize the tint to be lighter so you could use your glasses indoors but still have some protection while outdoors you could do that as well.
 Lens tint will cost you as low as $4.95 for a Standard Lens Tint, or $7.95 if you want the Gradient Lens Tint where it is darker at the top and lighter at the bottom.

 - Blokz Blue Blockers – These lenses help filter out the harmful blue light that emits from digital devices such as computers, tablets, smartphones, and televisions.
 Having blue-light filtering lenses can help with the side effects of looking at these devices for extended periods of time such as tired eyes, headaches, and eye strain.
 These lenses are virtually clear so you can use them all day, every day.
-Keep in mind that blue light doesn’t only come from digital devices, as a matter of fact, the Sun is the biggest producer of blue-light so you definitely are not doing any harm by wearing blue-light glasses all the time.
+Keep in mind that blue light doesn’t only come from digital devices, as a matter of fact, the Sun is the biggest producer of blue light so you definitely are not doing any harm by wearing blue-light glasses all the time.
 You can get Blokz blue light blocking lenses starting at $16.95 for standard-index and could be as high as $59.95 with high-index and photochromic lenses.

 - Polarized Sunglass Lenses – Polarized sunglass lenses not only give you 100% UV protection but also filters out unwanted glare that might be reflecting off of horizontal surfaces such as the ground, water, hood of a car, or snow.
 Polarized lenses are great for water and snow activities as well as driving by reducing the unwanted glare giving you sharp, clear vision.
 Polarized sunglass lenses start at $32.99 for standard-index lenses and could go as high as $102 if you want a high-index lens.

 - Photochromic Lenses – These are the lenses that darken when they are exposed to UV rays from the sun.
-Commonly referred to as Transition lenses, which is actually a brand of photochromic lenses and probably the most well known.
+Commonly referred to as Transition lenses, which is actually a brand of photochromic lenses and probably the most well-known.
 The major downside to photochromic lenses is when you are driving they don’t darken due to modern cars having UV filters on the front windshield, while you’re outdoors though they work great.
 You can get photochromic lenses from Zenni starting at $69 for standard-index lenses and it could go as high as $169 thin and light high-index lenses.

 - Anti-Reflective Coating – This coating helps reduce glare from various light sources and can be particularly beneficial while you are driving at night by reducing the reflections from oncoming car headlights and traffic lights.
 If you have astigmatism it is highly recommended for you to have the anti-reflective coating for nighttime driving.
 You can get a standard anti-reflective coating from Zenni starting at $4.95, and it could go as high as $14.95 for the premium oleophobic anti-reflective coating that is also oil and fingerprint-resistant.
-You could also choose to not have anti-reflective coating put on your lenses.
+You could also choose to not have an anti-reflective coating put on your lenses.

 - Polarized Clip-Ons – If you are not purchasing sunglass lenses you have the option of purchasing a fairly inexpensive polarized clip-on that you could use with your glasses.
 This could be a great option if you are on a budget but would like to still be able to protect your eyes from the bright sunlight.
 Depending on your frame these clip-on either slide over the top of your glasses or attach magnetically to the front.
 The polarized clip-on sunglasses range between $3.95 to $5.95 depending on the clip-on lens color.
 They even offer a 3D clip-on for watching 3D movies.